Bob Jardine

-Robert J. "Bob" Jardine (1864–1941) was a Scottish footballer who played in The Football League for Derby County and Notts County.
+Robert J. Jardine (1864–1941) was a Scottish footballer who played in The Football League for Derby County and Notts County.

 He is the first player to score five goals in a football league match when Notts County beat Burnley on 27 October 1888.

 Early career

 Two sources state Jardine was born in the Glasgow/Partick area of Central Scotland, one source stating the birth year as 1864.
 Having consulted the National Records of Scotland archive there was a Robert Jardine born in Partick in 1864 but with no middle name.
 Another source states he was Robert Joseph and born in Newcastle upon Tyne in 1865 but, on the balance of evidence, Jardine had no middle name.
 A Robert Jardine was married in the Manchester area in 1887, and Jardine was playing for Halliwell in the 1887–1888 season.
 Halliwell is a suburb of Bolton.
 The Robert Jardine who got married had no middle name.
 Therefore, a reasonable conclusion is Jardine was born in Partick with no middle name but adopted a name, maybe Joseph, in adult life.
 So, back to football.
 Jardine, as previously stated, joined Halliwell and assisted them to reach the F.A.
 Cup third round for only the second time (the last time – the club ceased to exist after 1890).
 He signed for Notts County, probably in the summer of 1888, and became the first Scottish player to become a professional with a Nottingham club.